-A canary deployment, or canary release, allows you to rollout your features to only a subset of users as an initial test to make sure nothing else in your system broke.
+A canary deployment, or canary release, is a deployment pattern that allows you to roll out new code/features to a subset of users as an initial test.

 Note that infrastructure changes and configuration changes should always be tested with canaries because of their sensitivity.